rileymd88/qlik-bex-plugin/README.md

 >This extension code requires packing using the qExt tools to develop it further.

 ### Requirements
-The Qlik BEx Plugin has been tested within the following setups
+The Qlik BEx Plugin has been tested within the following setups - The BEx Plugin does NOT currently work with Qlik Sense June 2019.

 **Qlik Sense Enterprise**
 * February 2019